ispras/casr/docs/usage.md

 For `CASR_CLUSTER_UNIQUE_CRASHLINE` a `false` literal is `n`, `no`, `f`, `false`, `off` or `0`.
 An absent environment variable will also be considered as `false`.
 Anything else will considered as true.

-For updating clusters we use the following strategy:
-Every CASR report may be in one of several states:
- * `Duplicate` - the report is a duplicate of one from cluster,
- * `Inner` - the report is "inside" a some cluster with some proximity measure,
- * `Outer` - the report is "outside" a some cluster with some proximity measure,
- * `Out` of threshold - the report is out of threshold for any cluster.

-If report is `Duplicate` we do nothing.
-If report is `Oot` we perform clustering for all such reports.
-If report is `Inner` or `Outer` for a single cluster we update the cluster.
-If there are several `Inner` or `Outer` clusters for the report we choose the "closest" according according to one of the following strategies:
- * `Delta` - we choose cluster with minimal diameter change, i.e. `Argmin (diam (cluster + {new}) - diam (cluster))`
- * `Diam` - we choose cluster with minimal diameter, i.e. `Argmin diam (cluster + {new})`
- * `Dist` - we choose cluster with minimal distance between cluster and report, i.e. `Argmin dist (cluster, {new})`

-N.B. `Delta` strategy is a nonsensical strategy in `Inner` case

 Example: